 Listenwise can be used throughout instruction whether in whole group, small group, or independent learning.
-These radio stories can be used to engage students, to practice listening, to extend learning, to reinforce content and concepts, to support research papers or persuasive essays, or as a review of content.
-They can also clarify concepts, preview a unit, provide background information, teach academic vocabulary, support assignments or spark class discussions.
+Our podcasts can be used to engage students, to practice listening, to extend learning, to reinforce content and concepts, to support research papers or persuasive essays, or as a review of content.
+They can also clarify concepts, preview a thematic unit, provide background information, teach academic vocabulary, support assignments or spark class debates and discussions.

 Make sure students are comfortable and the immediate environment is not distracting.
 As students listen their attention may start wander, which is normal.
 Some students may need to close their eyes to fully focus on the audio, and some students may need to use the Language Identification checklist to follow along and track important phrases while listening to the story.
 Show students that sometimes doodling or another tactile activity can help them listen better than sitting still.
 Students will have individual preferences so have them experiment with a few different ways to stay focused.